Don't be in the dark.

 Light

-Have you thought about how you’ll see in the dark?
+Plan how you'll see in the dark.

 Read moreless